commercelayer/commercelayer-cli-plugin-resources/README.md

   ID        id of the resource to retrieve

 OPTIONS
-  -R, --raw                        print out the raw API response -X, --save-path=save-path        save command output to file and create missing path directories -f, --fields=fields              comma separeted list of fields in the format [resource]=field1,field2...
+  -D, --doc                        shows the CLI command in a specific language -R, --raw                        print out the raw API response -X, --save-path=save-path        save command output to file and create missing path directories -f, --fields=fields              comma separeted list of fields in the format [resource]=field1,field2...
-  -i, --include=include            comma separated resources to include -j, --json                       convert output in standard JSON format -n, --pageSize=pageSize          number of elements per page -o, --organization=organization  (required) the slug of your organization -p, --page=page                  page number
+  -i, --include=include            comma separated resources to include -j, --json                       convert output in standard JSON format -l, --lang=curl                  show the CLI command in the specified language syntax -n, --pageSize=pageSize          number of elements per page -o, --organization=organization  (required) the slug of your organization -p, --page=page                  page number